brunosantanati/springboot_graphql/README.md

 ### Section 11

-You should use the branch 10-Cache, these changes are not present in the main branch.
+You can see cache related changes partially in the branch 10-Cache, these changes are not present in the main branch.
+However, I created a branch named 10-Cache-custom which has all cache related changes.
+In this branch you should use port 8080.

 This section addresses cache.